sayahashemian/Cellular-Segmentation-of-Cultured-Neurons-in-Calcium-Imaging-Experiments/README.md

 The repository is organized as follows:

 - **`data/`**: This directory contains the dataset used for training and evaluation.
 We have used the "Autosegmentation of cultured neurons" dataset, which can be accessed [here](http://www.cellimagelibrary.org/images/CCDB_6843).
 Please download the dataset from the provided link and follow any usage guidelines or licenses associated with it.

-## Getting Started

-To use and contribute to this project, follow these steps:

-1. Clone the repository to your local machine: